 Use the generated Client ID and Client Secret to retrieve an access token to connect to your Oro application.

-For the aggregated information on all OAuth applications created by customer users in the back-office, refer to the general Storefront OAuth Applications topic.
+For the aggregated information on all OAuth applications created by customer users in the back-office, refer to the general Customer User OAuth Applications topic.